top of page

 Day 1

 Meet English colonists who came to Great Bay Estuary, a frontier landscape on the edge of Puritan Boston's control during the 17th century.
 Many came for economic reasons, while some came for religious refuge from strident Puritan Boston.
 Great Bay's colonists were disdained by Puritans as “disorderly.”
 The day will start with a framing lecture on lived English colonial experiences by Dr. Howey.
 You will visit the UNH Archaeology Lab to see early colonial artifacts, many of which testify to “disorderly” elements like tankards and other illegal wares of the time.
-You will travel to the site of the1654 First Parish meeting house in Dover, NH.
+You will meet GBAS's Community Historian Diane Fiske and learn how she found hidden clues in the archives that unlocked field sites for GBAS.
+You will travel to one of these important sites, the1654 First Parish meeting house in Dover, NH.
 During the colonial era, meeting houses were both civic and religious centers.
 The fragments left here tell us English colonists living locally made their own decisions, especially about attending church and how they related to the area’s Indigenous peoples.

 Day 2